geophysics-ubonn/reda/doc/data_containers.rst

   `container.electrode_positions` (columns **x**, **y**, **z**).
 * Topograhy nodes (if available) are stored in a pandas DataFrame in `container.topography` (columns **x**, **y**, **z**).

+The integer index hereby refers to electrode numbers in **container.data[['a', 'b', 'm', 'n']]**.
+The index is not required to be continuous and numbers do not need to start with 1.
+For example, the index **0, 1, 10, 20, 21** would be allowed (although we suggest to start with 1 to not falsely indicate a zero-indexing of the electrode numbers.

 Required data columns
 ---------------------